SiaFoundation/web/.changeset/witty-eggs-fail.md

 'explorer': minor
 ---

-The explorer has been revamped and not supports searching for and viewing hosts.
+The explorer has been revamped and now supports searching for and viewing hosts.